NovaBlast42/Girl-With-Gun/README.md

 # War-For-Rayuba
-Comics for War for Rayuba
+Comics created for War for Rayuba

-unixtimestamp.com for dates
+Use unixtimestamp.com for the upload date.